-- 1. If you can safely exit the window, by any means do so.
-Otherwise hang a sheet out the window to signal rescuers. - 2.
-Seal the cracks around the door using cloth articles.
-This helps create a barrier against heat and smoke. - 3.
-If possible, open the windows slightly at the top and bottom to let fresh air in and smoke out of the room. - 4.
-Wait to be rescued.
+- 1) If you can safely exit the window, by any means do so.
+Otherwise hang a sheet out the window to signal rescuers. - 2) Seal the cracks around the door using cloth articles.
+This helps create a barrier against heat and smoke. - 3) If possible, open the windows slightly at the top and bottom to let fresh air in and smoke out. - 4) Wait to be rescued.